 It is thought that, by improving the blood’s delivery of oxygen, HBOT helps affected tissue to fight infection or recover from injury by releasing stem cells and growth factors.

-In the U.S., the Food and Drug Administration (FDA) have approved HBOT for the treatment of certain conditions, such as the “bends,” or decompression sickness in divers.
+In the U.S., the Food and Drug Administration (FDA) have

 The FDA have also approved HBOT for 13 other medical uses, including: treating burns caused by heat or fire; carbon monoxide poisoning; and embolism, a condition wherein bubbles of air or gas can block the bloodstream.